-17. Does the regulatory authority in your jurisdiction co-operate with regulatory authorities from other jurisdictions in relation to leniency?
+17. Does the regulatory authority in your jurisdiction cooperate with regulatory authorities from other jurisdictions in relation to leniency?
 If so, what is the legal basis for and extent of co-operation?

 A co-operation agreement on competition between Switzerland and the EU was enacted on 1 December 2014.
-The co-operation agreement is a second-generation agreement.
-Information may be exchanged between COMCO and the European Commission even if there is no consent of the undertaking concerned provided that:
+The co-operation agreement is a secondgeneration agreement.
+Information may be exchanged between the Competition Commission (COMCO) and the European Commission even if there is no consent of the undertaking concerned provided that: